laronaot/healthconnect/README.md

 **Track:** Data Analytics
 **Programme:** AnalystLab Africa Experience Lab

-This repository documents my work through the AnalystLab Africa Data Analytics Internship Programme—from the Week 1–3 foundational projects through to the ongoing **HealthConnect Clinic Experience Lab**, a shared project all tracks contribute to from Week 4 onward.
+This repository documents my work through the AnalystLab Africa Data Analytics Internship Programme — from the Week 1–3 foundational projects through to the ongoing **HealthConnect Clinic Experience Lab**, a shared project all tracks contribute to from Week 4 onward.

 ---